variety/variety/README.markdown

 # MongoDB Schema Analyzer #
-It helps you get a sense of your application's schema, as well as any outliers to that schema.
+This tool helps you get a sense of your application's schema, as well as any outliers to that schema.
 Particularly useful when you inherit a codebase with data dump and want to quickly learn how the data's structured.
 Also useful for finding rare keys.

 ### An Easy Example ###